 3. Social media marketing

-Social networks today aren’t just a B2C marketing tool.
+Social networks today aren’t just a B2C marketing tool; they also make a great channel for demand generation.
 According to the 2014 Demand Gen Report content preferences survey, 75 percent of B2B executives get more of their content through social networks or peer connection now than they did a year ago.
 And according to Forrester’s B2B Social Technographics, fully 100% of business decision-makers use social media for work purposes.
 Besides impacting lead gen activities, social networks may also influence your prospects’ vendor selection and buying decisions.

-There are three pillars of social media strategy vital to the success of your program.
+There are three pillars of a social media strategy that are vital to the success of your demand generation program.

 - The first is focus.
 Always be focused on your customers’ needs.
 This includes listening, joining groups, and creating conversations.